A Pharmacy Technician is a person who, under the supervision of a licensed pharmacist, assists in various activities of a pharmacy.

 Classes are held between 5:30pm to 9:30pm, usually two or three nights a week.
 First semester students are required to complete eight credit hours.
 Second semester students need to complete nine credit hours.
 Students in their third semester must complete six credit hours.

 Utah state law requires 180 hours of on-the-job training in a pharmacy.
 The program places students in an externship position with a local pharmacy to start and complete during the third semester.

 Students are responsible for scheduling externship hours directly with the pharmacy assigned.

 No. All classes must be taken in order and the program completed on-time.

-The requirements for obtaining a certificate of completion may change without notice, but currently include:
+The requirements for obtaining a certificate may change without notice, but currently include:

 - Receive a grade of C or better in each class

 - Submit to and pass random drug screening